ubirch/ubirch-accounting-service/README.md

-# ubirch-accounting-service
+# Ubirch Token Service

-Ubirch Accounting Event Service
+This services knows about jwt tokens